JacobSyndeo/Ether/README.md

 ### Installation

 Ether is available through Swift Package Manager.
-To install it, simply add the following line to your `Package.swift` file:
+To install it, simply add the following `.package` line to your `Package.swift` file:

 ```swift
 dependencies: [